Raymont Hopewell: Murders

+2005 crime spree

 On May 31, 2005, Hopewell broke into the apartment of 78-year-old Sadie Mack in the Sandtown neighborhood.
 Using a shoestring, he tied Mack's hands together, took off her pants, and sexually assaulted her.
 He then strangled her to death.
 Her body was found later that day by her son Ernest.
 On August 21, Hopewell entered 82-year-old Carlton Crawford's apartment.
 He tied Crawford, who was deaf, by the ankles then continently beat him and ended up killing him.
 Two downstairs neighbors, Bruce Boulware and D'Twain Holmes-Boulware, heard loud noises coming from Crawford's apartment.
 The couple notified security of the odd noises.
 When a female security guard knocked on Crawford's door, Hopewell answered and told the officer that Crawford had simply fallen, but when the officer asked to come in, Hopewell refused.
 She threatened to call police to which Hopewell dared her to.
 She then walked away, and Hopewell ran out of the building.
 The responding officers found Crawford's body on the floor.

-On August 31, Hopewell knocked on the door of 78-year-old Lydia R. Wingfield, who was the mother of his childhood friend Jerrold.
+On August 31, Hopewell was prowling through Windsor Hills when he approached the home of 78-year-old Lydia Rowena Wingfield, who was the mother of his childhood friend Jerrold.
 Introducing himself as "money", he claimed to have known Jerrold as a child but refused to reveal his real identity.
-He later left the premises and Lydia called her son to ask about the strange ecounter.
+He later left the premises and Lydia called her son to ask about the strange encounter.
 Later in the afternoon Hopewell broke into the home, tied Lydia up, raped, and strangled her to death.
+Her body was later found by Jerrold.
 On September 2, Hopewell broke into a home in west Baltimore that belonged to a 63-year-old woman.
 Finding she was not upstairs, Hopewell settled in the kitchen and ransacked through her food and drinks.
 He eventually found her hiding in the basement.
 At knifepoint he raped her and left the home without killing her.
 Seven days later, on September 9, Hopewell attacked an elderly couple in their Spaulding Avenue home.
 Having cut a hole in the kitchen screen door, Hopewell attacked the 55-year-old woman and the 61-year-old man.
 He brandished a knife and demanded $150.
 The woman told Hopewell that she had already called the police, and in response, he fled the home.

 The following day he broke into the home of senior couple 80-year-old Thomas Tabron and 76-year-old Amelia Gertrude Tabron.
 He confronted Amelia in the living room and told her "I am here to kill you and your husband".
 Amelia pleaded for him not to.
 Hopewell brandished a butcher knife and attempted to attack her.
 Amelia was able to grab his knife, only for Hopewell to forcefully pull it back, slicing her hand in the process.
 He then pushed her to the floor and attacked Thomas, who fought with Hopewell and ended up sustaining minor injuries himself.
 Hopewell then took some money and left the house.